-10.4.3 The remedial action taken by the IRIS Team.
+10.4.3 The remedial action was taken by the IRIS Team.

 11. Training and Audit

-NITK is required to ensure that all staff undergo adequate training to enable them to comply with data protection law.
+NITK is required to ensure that all staff undergoes adequate training to enable them to comply with data protection law.
 NITK must also regularly test IRIS NITK’s systems and processes to assess compliance.